ludwigprager/www.celp.de/app/md/rclone-ionos.md

 Here you find a working rclone.conf for S3 in the ionos (former: profitbricks) cloud.

-What sounds like a fairly easy task turned out to be a lengthy search and testing for the right settings in a
-`rclone.conf` for the ionos cloud.
+What sounded like an easy task turned out to be a lengthy search: find the right settings in a `rclone.conf` for the ionos cloud.

 The howto page https://www.ionos.de/digitalguide/server/knowhow/datenmigration-mit-rclone/ didn't not help much.